echzny/communicate-with-deeplink/README.md

 ## Note

-Does not works global 'session.protocol.handle()' when enable 'partition' option.
+Does not works global 'protocol.handle()' when enable 'partition' option.
 In this case needs to set handler each webContents.

 ```